-When a staff member or school employee becomes aware of behavior that may violate this policy, the staff member or school employee must report such behavior to the Principal or school counselor so that the Principal, school counselor, and staff member or school employee may coordinate efforts to take any action necessary to ensure the person who was subjected to the behavior is protected and to promote a nonhostile environment, including: (A) providing resources for support measures to the person who was subjected to the behavior; and (B) taking any actions that are necessary to remove potential future impact on the person who was subjected to the behavior, but that are not retaliatory against the person or staff member or school employee who reported the behavior.
+When a staff member or school employee becomes aware of behavior that may violate this policy, the staff member or school employee must report such behavior to the Principal, school counselor, or Valley Catholic School President so that the Principal, school counselor, President and staff member or school employee may coordinate efforts to take any action necessary to ensure the person who was subjected to the behavior is protected and to promote a nonhostile environment, including: (A) providing resources for support measures to the person who was subjected to the behavior; and (B) taking any actions that are necessary to remove potential future impact on the person who was subjected to the behavior, but that are not retaliatory against the person or staff member or school employee who reported the behavior.
+Further, if the behavior that may violate this policy also may violate the Suspected Abuse and Suspected Sexual Conduct Reporting Policy at Appendix B, the appropriate reports also must be made pursuant to that policy.